gonX/dustforce-wiki/website/_enemies/mansion/gargoyle-big.md

 ---

 Due to the long startup of their attack, can commonly cause "Ghost punches" to occur, where the attack hitbox becomes active after they have already died.

+Commonly referred to as a Ground Gargoyle, or just Gargoyle.